Need help choosing a plan?

 • Assets are all of the things your company owns, including property, cash, inventory, accounts receivable and any equipment that will allow you to produce a future benefit.

 • Equity is the portion of the company that actually belongs to the owner.
-If shareholders own the company, then the stockholders’ equity would fall into this category as well.
+If shareholders own the company, then stockholders’ equity would fall into this category as well.

-This is a balance sheet equation.
-The dollar amount of assets on the left side of the equation must equal the sum of the liabilities and equity on the right side of the equation.
+• This is a balance sheet equation.
+The dollar amount of assets on the left side of the equation must equal the sum of liabilities and equity on the right side of the equation.

-2. Net income
+2. Net income equation

-Net income = revenue – expenses
+Net income = revenues – expenses

 What this accounting equation includes: